Qerdandi/AHOME/README.md

 ## Gameplay:
 The goal is to repair 3 generators to escape the place and a killer who is looking for you.
 You can also collect items such as a medical kit or a toolbox to give you an advantage in your game.
 Be careful, if the killer finds you, you will have to be fast to escape.

-## Available:
-If you want to play and test this game, you just need to download "AHOME The Game" in ralease section.
-Then to launch it, open the run.bat file.
-The game can be played on all devices which have java and a terminal or command guest.

-> An English version may appear.

-## Commands:
 In this section, all the commands you need to know to play :
 - `help` : show all commands available,
 - `quit` : quit the game,